Are engineers underpaid? No. Engineers work in a free market and their pay depends on their skills. It’s on them to make the big bucks.

 With sharper skills, switching jobs becomes a breeze.
 And job-hopping is the fastest way to bump up your salary.
 Keep an eye out for more impactful and skill-intensive jobs.

 Remember, it’s not about what your current boss pays you.
 It’s about how much other employers are ready to fork out to have you on their team.

 Feeling bold?
 Crank it up a notch and start your own business.
 Watch your income soar without the constraints of a salary ceiling.

 “Are engineers underpaid?” wrap up

-You choose if you want to continue working somewhere you hate.
-You also choose if you want to change your circumstances or just continue to complain.
+You choose if you want to stay put in a low-paying job.
+You also choose if you want to change your situation.

-Do you think engineers are underpaid?
-Why do you think doctor salaries are greater than engineer salaries?
+Do you feel engineers are underpaid?
+Why do you think doctors rake in more money than engineers?